kennedysilvao/automacao-front-serverest/readme.md

 4. UserSignup <br>
    - Should be successfuly registered by administrator <br>
-   - All fields must be required in signup user by administrator
+   - All fields must be required in signup user by administrator <br>

+5. Products <br>
+   - Product should be registered   <br>